tsinis/colors_ai/README.md

 ## Licenses

 This project is released under the terms of the [MIT license](./LICENSE).
-All assets (as sounds) are CC licensed and are free for personal use.
+All assets (as sounds, fonts) licensed and are free for personal use.
 You can find **LICENSE** files in their folders.

 ## Attributions